obeh29380/daily_report_web/README.md

 ### deploy settings

+1. If connect with https
-1. Specify Host name if use
+    1. Specify Host name
         - In `.env`, set `FQDN` (default: `localhost`)
         - Set environment env `FQDN` (This setting has the highest priority)

-2. Https settings
-    - If use https, edit default.conf and docker-compose.yml to accept access by domain name.
-        - maybe, all you have to do is uncomment it out.
-    - Also, set hostname by follow step 1.
+    1. Setup docker-compose.yml
+        - rename docker-compose.yml.https to docker-compose.yml

+2. If connect with http
+    - rename docker-compose.yml.http to docker-compose.yml.

 ### deploy application